-One of the greatest fears expressed by the elderly is placement in a skilled nursing facility.
-It is common to hear aging parents say, “I don’t want to end up in a nursing home,” or, “Promise me you won’t put me in a nursing home.”
-People tend to believe that nursing homes are the only option for seniors when they can no longer safely remain in their own residences.
-The reality could not be further from the truth.
+One of the greatest fears associated with getting older is placement in a nursing home.
+It’s common to hear aging parents say, “I don’t want to end up in a nursing home,” or, “Promise me you won’t put me in a nursing home.”
+The public tends to believe that nursing homes are the only option for seniors when they can no longer safely remain in their own residences, but this notion could not be further from the truth.

-Senior care options grow and evolve every year.
-The first part of planning for an alternate living situation is to become aware of the various possibilities available in the surrounding community.
-Common elder care terminology typically includes in-home care, assisted living facilities, family group homes, board and care homes, independent senior living communities, skilled nursing facilities, memory care units, intentional communities and continuing care retirement communities.
+Senior care options grow every year as demand increases, preferences change and elder care evolves.
+The first step in planning for long-term care needs is learning about various possibilities available in the surrounding community.
+Common elder care terminology typically includes in-home care, assisted living facilities, family group homes, board and care homes, independent senior living communities, nursing homes, memory care units, intentional communities and continuing care retirement communities (CCRCs).

-The second key component is understanding that individuals have different needs, and eligibility for certain living options is dependent upon those needs.
-Senior living options are not “one size fits all.”
-Take an honest look at your loved one’s medical conditions and care requirements so that you will have a clearer idea of which levels of care would be the best fit for them.
+The second key component is understanding that senior living options are not “one size fits all.”
+Each person has different needs, and eligibility for certain long-term care settings is dependent upon those needs.
+Take an honest look at your loved one’s medical conditions and care requirements so that you will have a clearer idea of which levels of care would be appropriate for them.
 Undergoing a comprehensive care assessment is usually the best way to obtain personalized elder care recommendations.

 The third part of planning is researching each type of facility.
 There are several things to bear in mind when conducting this research.
-Caregivers must understand the concept of “least restrictive setting.”
-The least restrictive setting is the one where a person maintains as much of their independence as possible.
-A person’s own home would be the least restrictive setting possible, whereas a skilled nursing facility would be considered the most restrictive setting.
+Caregivers must understand the concept of selecting the “least restrictive setting.”
+In other words, this setting is where a senior can maintain as much of their independence as possible.
+A person’s own home is often the least restrictive environment possible, whereas a nursing home and memory care unit would be considered the most restrictive settings on the elder care continuum.